crowdsecurity/crowdsec-docs/crowdsec-docs/unversioned/user_guides/plugins/whm.md

 ![Enroll](img/whm-enroll.png)

-You'll see A confirmation of enrollment in your console and upon acceptance, you'll see your instance in the console
+You'll see A confirmation of enrollment in your console and upon acceptance, you'll see your instance in the console.
+You can restart your CrowdSec instance after confirmation to force a refresh of the metadata of your installation and immediately see your attached bouncers in the console.
+If you don't restart, the info will be updated within 15 to 30 minutes in the console.

 ![Enrolled_SE](img/whm-console-example.png)